The Circle Hbg Gatherings

 Blessing & Sending the Circle

 Benediction - We are sent out with peace and a blessing upon all those gathered and upon the world.
-Individuals are then invited to collect their item from the center table.

 A Note On Language

 As the visioning team worked to envision and create The Circle Hbg, the use and importance of language was a constant conversation.
 We recognize there are words from religious traditions that have been used to harm and have, therefore, caused trauma within queer communities.
-Because The Circle Hbg is intended to address the needs of the whole person, including one’s spiritual life, we have sought to use a wide variety of words to depict that which is mystery - God, Universal Love, Great Mystery, the Beloved One, etc. All of these expressions, as well as no understanding of a divine connection, are welcome within The Circle Hbg.
+Because The Circle Hbg is intended to address the needs of the whole person, including one’s spiritual life, we have sought to use a wide variety of words to depict that which is mystery - God, Spirit, Universal Love, Great Mystery, the Beloved One, etc. All of these expressions, as well as no understanding of a divine connection, are welcome within The Circle Hbg.

 The Circle Practice